bamtests/bamtests-kasm-containers/README.md

-# bamtests customer kasm containers
+# bamtests custom kasm containers
 *This repository contains the container source code for the [bamtests kasm registry](https://bamtests.github.io/kasm-registry/1.0/)*

 There are two general goals with this repository: